Loading...

 Add PHP handlers

-You can customize the version of PHP that runs PHP files by directly editing the .htaccess file.
+You can customize the PHP versions that run PHP files by directly editing the .htaccess file.
 Once the .htaccess file has been created or located:

 2. Find the .htaccess file in the list of files, right-click on it, and choose the Edit option.